davidz1234567890/P1_summer24/README.md

 ## Assignment Overview

 Go to the course hub to pick up your Altera DE0-CV kit.
-Of course, this semester, some of you may be receiving the kit via snail mail.
 BTW, you’ll be returning it to the same place at the end of the semester in exchange for a grade.